tinkerhub/maker-station/Web Dev/Backend/Databases/Firebase.md

 Here are few project ideas you can try out, these are just an inspiration to get started.
 Try to learn and build ideas that come to your mind.

-- Create a color palette generator
+- Create a real-time chat application built with Firebase.
-- Build a countdown timer for your next birthday
+- Develop a blog application built with Firebase.
-- Create a web app to display the details of your GitHub profile using GitHub API
+- Build a to-do list application with Firebase.
-- Try out multiple JavaScript packages and libraries available and create interesting projects
+- Try out multiple Firebase services and create interesting projects